skylerschnee/zillow_project/README.md

     * Does bathroom count significanty influence value?
     * Does square footage significanty influence value?

-* Develop a Model to predict tax value
+* Develop a model to predict tax value

     * Use drivers identified through exploration to build predictive models of different types
     * Evaluate models on train and validate data